-The IDP should similarly describe any known or expected future asset changes on the distribution system, categorized by reason for investment.
-This should include planned infrastructure projects, such as the scheduled replacement of existing assets or additions to existing capacity, as well as planned deployments of metering or SCADA technologies.
+The IDP should similarly describe any known or expected future asset changes on the distribution system and state the reason for the change.
+This should include planned retirements of existing assets and infrastructure projects which are already underway or to which the utility has already made financial commitments (such as the scheduled replacement of existing assets or additions to existing capacity), as well as planned deployments of metering or SCADA technologies.
 This portion of the IDP should reflect decisions already made; it is separate from the analysis of future needs and alternatives and the selection of preferred solutions.
+For example, if a previous IDP identified the need to add capacity to a substation, a contract was signed to add that capacity, but the additional capacity is not yet installed, that addition would be noted as a committed future resource addition in this section of the IDP.